Selma 69 Good

 What's it like Living in Selma?

-Located in the state of Texas, Selma is a mid-sized city with a population of 11,241 inhabitants.
+Selma is a medium-sized city located in the state of Texas.
+The city has a population of 11,484 inhabitants.
 More than a quarter of the residents of Selma identify themselves as Hispanic or Latino, and 12% of the population speak Spanish as their primary or secondary language.
 Selma tends to attract a younger crowd, as the median age of 32 is far below the national average.
-On a daily basis, the typical American spends approximately 26 minutes on their one-way work commute.
-Reduced travel times not only contributes to increased overall happiness, but also affords more opportunities to cherish moments with family and friends.
-If you're living in Selma, your commute time will align closely with the national average, spanning a one-way duration of approximately 24 minutes.
+The average American spends about 26 minutes on their one way commute to work each day.
+Lower travel times can increase overall happiness and allow for more time to be spent with family and friends.
+While living in Selma, your commute times will be about average, with a one way commute time of 24 minutes.

 Best Places to Live in and Around Selma